AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

       * If you have a base plan that uses DataPredict, then you must pay the 10-30% percentage of base plan's gross revenue to the creator.

+   * No third-party consultants for 3 months cool-off period if without the 500 USD fees.

+   * Includes access to future updates and fixes.

    * Requires disclosure of DataPredict™ to the public.

 * [Childhood-Appreciation License](https://github.com/AqwamCreates/DataPredict/blob/main/docs/DataPredictLibrariesLicensingAgreements/) (Incomplete)